camunda/camunda-docs-manual/site/src/documents/api-references/rest/00-overview/hal.html.md

 #### The HalRelationCacheBootstrap Listener

-To bootstrap the caching the `HalRelationCacheBootstrap` context listener is
+To bootstrap the caching, the `HalRelationCacheBootstrap` context listener is
 used:

 ```xml